 Castle of Good Hope

-There are many interesting museums where you can learn more about the history and culture of South Africa.
-One of them is Castle of Good Hope.
-It was built 350 years ago to defend the city, but has never been used for that purpose.
+There are several interesting museums where you can learn more about the history and culture of South Africa.
+One of them is Castle of Good Hope, built 350 years ago to defend the city, yet never used for that purpose.
+Does that make it a fortress or just a symbol?
+Roam the bastions, imagine the colonial ambitions and ask what legacy looks like in stone.

 V&A Waterfront

-This is a very touristy area, but it is also one of the safest places in Cape Town.
+This is a very touristy area, but sometimes the safe spots are the smartest bet in a city full of wild possibilities.
 Unlike most other parts of town, you can wander relatively at ease in Waterfront.

-Sample mysterious cookies at V&A Food Market, say hello to the poor sharks in the Aquarium or go for a sunset cruise.
-If you’re feeling adventurous, ride a rib boat in the harbor at your own risk (great fun, but you need to hold on very tight).
+Sample mysterious cookies at V&A Food Market, say hi to the poor sharks in the Aquarium or go for a sunset cruise.
+If you’re feeling adventurous, take a rib-boat ride in the harbor (but hold on to the handle as if it was your final salary).

 The restaurant Den Anker close to the Market is where Jennifer Connelly spoke on the phone in the ending of movie Blood Diamond (2007).